Introduction

 - GitHub Actions are used to automatically run all tests for each PR.

-- triagebot automatically assigns reviewers for PRs, see Assignment for how to configure.
+- triagebot automatically assigns reviewers for PRs, see PR Assignment for how to configure.

-- bors is used to merge PRs.
+- GitHub merge queue is used to merge PRs.
 See The merging process.

 - triagebot is used for assigning issues to non-members, see Issue assignment.